Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli cp /Photos /Backup/Photos_Copy

-mv - Move or Rename
+mv — Move or rename

 sgcli mv [REMOTE_SOURCE] [REMOTE_DESTINATION]

-# Rename a file
+# Rename

-sgcli mv /Documents/draft.txt /Documents/final_report.txt
+sgcli mv /Documents/draft.txt /Documents/final.txt

-# Move a file into another folder
+# Move into a folder

 sgcli mv /pic.jpg /Photos/